ibm-cloud-docs/netezza/cos/netezza-cos-objstrge.md

 {:screen: .screen}
 {:caption: .caption}

-# Netezza Cloud Object Storage utilisation
+# Netezza Cloud Object Storage Utilization
 {: #netezza_cososm}

-## Monitoring Cloud Object Storage utilization
+## Monitoring Cloud Object Storage Utilization
 {: #monitoring_cloud}

 Cloud Object Storage utilization can be monitored from the Dashboard page for a high-level overview.
 For detailed insights into data slice utilization, please refer to the **Infrastructure** page.